 Are you aware of a social issue that isn’t being addressed?
 Would people benefit from communicating online with others about this issue?
 Then you may have found the perfect niche to start an online community.

-A great example of this is The Pitch 2022 People’s Choice Winner Talk Twenties, an online community that offers a safe space for twenty-somethings to ask life’s big questions.
+A great example of this is The Pitch 2022 People’s Choice winner Talk Twenties, an online community that offers a safe space for twentysomethings to ask life’s big questions.
+Read our interview with founder Gaby Mendes here.

-To become a tutor there are no formal requirements, but if you’re thinking about doing this as a serious side business then you should consider getting a QTS qualification.
+There are no formal requirements to become a tutor, but if you’re thinking about doing this as a serious side business then you should consider getting qualified teacher status (QTS).

 You will also be expected to have some form of professional education in your teaching topic, such as an undergraduate degree – though this will depend on what level of education you want to teach.